-The Wood-Pawcatuck Rivers were designated "Wild & Scenic" rivers by the Federal Government in 2018.
+The Wood-Pawcatuck Rivers were designated "Wild & Scenic" rivers by the Federal Government in 2019.
 Only 8% of RI's rivers and 1% in CT hold that designation.
 The river classification "wild" means free-flowing and generally inaccessible except by trail and "scenic" meaning mostly undeveloped, or riverside structures well screened, with occasional road crossings.
 This section of the Pawcatuck borders Hopkinton and Westerly, RI and North Stonington and Stonington, CT.
-Soon after the rapids, the river passes through a 17th century channel built at the beginning of the industrial age which helped settle the mill villages of
+Soon after the rapids. the riverses through versses through a 17th century channel built at the beginning of the industrial age which helped settle the mill villages of